jentery/mdia360v1/index.md

 Be sure to check the class notebook after this session.

-*Please email me if you have any questions or concerns about Worksheet 3.*
+*Please email me if you have any questions or concerns about the Genre Report.*

 ## M 10 March: Management and Rhythm